How can Chinese Herbal Medicine help your immune system?

 Examples of herbs used in TCM that are also familiar in Western medicine:

 - Astragalus (Huang Qi)

 How can I know which herbs are right for me?

 Work with a TCM-trained herbalist

 An herbalist trained in TCM can ascertain which of your body’s functions require assistance and choose the right formula for you.
 This is accomplished by inspection of your tongue and pulse, which, together with your body’s other signs and symptoms, constitutes your TCM Diagnostic Pattern.
-The herbal formulas used in TCM are often modified to fit each individual’s specific needs.
+The herbal formulas used in TCM are often modified to achieve the best fit for each individual’s specific needs.
 An herbal program typically includes formulas that clear toxins, move stuck energy, and nourish and strengthen the body – but not necessarily in that order!

 Learn to recognize what your body’s signs and symptoms are saying

 Your TCM practitioner can teach you to recognize what your body’s signs and symptoms are saying.
 Then, you can work together to support your body’s natural healing abilities.
 Your practitioner may suggest customized diet, plus suggestions for using supplements, together with other lifestyle modifications for long-term healthy living.
 We specialize in finding innovative ways for patients to take control of their health!